kippchicago/Data_Analysis/MAP/Code/R/MAP_Graphics_Examples_Main_Office.md

 ```

+### Comparative Distrubionts (really histograms), or How are our student's doing relatively to the rest of their peers throughtout this great land of ours?

 Now for some more high level views compared to the national distribution.
 These figures are helpful in understanding where a whole grade or classroom is relative to nationally representative distribution.
 However, we don't have such a distribution, so I simulated one using the nationally normed means and standard deviations for each subject-grade pair.
 I assumed that the distributions were truncated Gaussian (i.e., normal) distributions and used some basic probability theory to construct the a sample distribution.
 The code for this is in the `MAP_helper_fucntions.R` script in the `map_combined_histo_data()` function.
 It's worth a look if you want to see how almost any distribution can be built up by starting with the $U\sim(0,1)$, i.e., the uniform distribution over the interval from 0 to 1.
-The histograms themselves are generated with the `map_comparative_histograms()` function in the same file
+The histograms themselves are generated with the `map_comparative_histograms()` function in the same file.

 ```r
 # get national summary statistics for Reading and Math, Grades K-2,5-8 for